chango/tas/doc/documentation.md

 TAS is useful if you have a lot of incoming traffic to your website and want to automatically delete the information that has been longer than 60 seconds.

 #Commands
-You can send the commands to TAS server through a TCP connection.
-The incoming message to TAS server needs to be a string in the following format:
+You can send the commands to TAS server using a TCP push socket.
+The message to TAS server needs to be a string in the following format:
 	INCR/APPEND TIMESTAMP KEY VALUE

 - INCR: increments the value under the KEY with VALUE.